 Wednesday June 22, 2016

 The American Go Yearbook 2015 Member’s Edition Collection has just been published.
-One of the benefits of membership 2016.06.14_yearbookin the American Go Association is the Member’s Edition of the American Go E-Journal, the largest English language go publication in the world.
+One of the benefits of membership in the American Go Association is the Member’s Edition of the American Go E-Journal, the largest English language go publication in the world.
 The Member’s Edition includes game commentaries and other special content and the annual Yearbook collects it all into one handy online document.
 Once selected in the online Yearbook, game records or PDFs open up quickly and easily for review or download.
 We appreciate our member’s support of the AGA and hope that they will find the Yearbook a valuable and useful resource.
 Click here now to join the AGA and begin receving the Member’s Edition.
 Special thanks to the Yearbook Production Team: Myron Souris, Games Editor; Justin Hall, Assistant Online Editor.

 – Chris Garlock, Managing Editor